Ganapathi Sachchidananda

-Sri Datta Naada Swamiji (Sri Ganapathi Sachchidananda Swamiji) is a Hindu avadhuta and guru.
-He is a religious figure mainly in Andhra Pradesh, Karnataka and Tamil Nadu as well as having a large number of followers in the United States, the United Kingdom, and Trinidad and Tobago.
+Sri Datta Naada Swamiji (Sri Ganapathi Sachchidananda Swamiji) is a Hindu avadhuta and an extemely mystical Indian guru.
+He is primarily active in the Indian states of Andhra Pradesh, Karnataka and Tamil Nadu, and has a huge following in the United States, the United Kingdom, Ireland and Trinidad and Tobago.

-Shuka Vana aviary
+Shuka Vana Aviary

-Sri Swamiji established Shuka Vana, a rehabilitation center for birds.
-Located on the premises of Ashrama in Mysore, the aviary has over 2,100 rare birds of more than 470 endangered and critically endangered exotic species.
+Sri Ganapathi Sachchidananda Swamiji founded Shuka Vana, a rehabilitation center for birds located at the Avadhoota Datta Peetham ashram in Mysore.
+The aviary has over 2,100 rare birds of more than 470 endangered and critically endangered exotic species which is a Guinness World Record.

-A well-equipped hospital is attached to Shuka Vana.
-The hospital helps injured and ill birds and assists with their rehabilitation.
+A well-equipped hospital is attached to the Shuka Vana and the hospital helps injured and ill birds and helps with their rehabilitation.

-Organizations founded
+Associated organizations

-Sri Swamiji has founded a number of organizations including:
+Ganapathi Sachchidananda founded several organizations, including: